Why Positive Reinforcement is the Best Course of Action

 This is the most effective way for a dog to learn.
 Even if you do not give a high-value reward every time, the potential of one in the future will make your dog work much harder.

 A dog’s decision-making process should not be influenced using force.
 Doing so could damage your relationship and make it harder for them to learn the correct response.
 Your dog needs to make the correlation between the word sit and the action of putting their hind end on the floor by themselves to get the best response.

 Dogs that are taught using positive reinforcement methods are more tolerant, self-controlled, and behave much more predictably in different situations.
-This is due in large part to the relationship with their people or human-animal bond.
+This is due in large part to the relationship with their people or

 It is vitally important that you give your dog the opportunities and tools they need to live successfully in your strange human world.
 A dog that is given consistent guidance from an early age grows up to be confident.
 Thus, everyone in the family must be on the same page when training the family dog.